 What is PRECISION 1?

-PRECISION 1 is a prospective, phase 2, open-label, tumor-agnostic, multicenter basket trial of nab-sirolimus for patients aged 12 years or older with malignant solid tumors harboring pathogenic inactivating alterations in TSC1 or TSC2 genes, which are tumor suppressor genes upstream in the mTOR pathway.1-3
+PRECISION 1 is a prospective, phase 2, open-label, tumor-agnostic, multicenter basket trial for patients aged 12 years or older with malignant solid tumors harboring pathogenic inactivating alterations in TSC1 or TSC2 genes, which are tumor suppressor genes and are upstream regulators of mTOR.2,4,5

-The primary objective of the study is to determine the overall response rate (ORR) in patients harboring pathogenic inactivating alterations in TSC1 or TSC2 genes until disease progression.1
+The primary objective of the study is to determine the overall response rate (ORR) in patients harboring pathogenic inactivating alterations in TSC1 or TSC2 genes.1

 mTOR=mechanistic target of rapamycin; nab=nanoparticle albumin-bound; TSC1=tuberous sclerosis-1; TSC2=tuberous sclerosis-2.